-Susan’s passion is to see the world through other people’s eyes to tap their knowledge and expertise.
+Susan’s passion is to see the world through other people’s eyes and tap into their knowledge and expertise.
 This interest began when she studied anthropology and agriculture in college to prepare for a career in international development.
 She felt that it was crucial to understand people’s cultures and values, and discover how they would solve their own problems.
-Since then, she has continued to bring that passion to her diverse work–in leadership development, microenterprise for women, negotiation, mediation and global health projects.
+Since then, she has continued to bring that passion to her diverse work in leadership development, microenterprise for women, teambuilding, strategic planning, negotiation, mediation and global health projects.
 She founded Dialogue for Solutions in 1989.

 Susan’s clients have said they’ve made progress as a result of working with her.
 At the retreats she facilitates, participants develop concrete action plans and commit to implementing them and hold each other accountable.